--We are physically, emotionally, and academically safe.
+- -Keep yourself to yourself. - -We are physically, emotionally, and academically safe.

 The structure of the Classroom Management Plan consists of four main parts:

 - Rules the expected behaviors for all students - Consequences what the student chooses to accept if a rule is broken - Interventions strategies used to help promote positive behavior choices - Rewards what the student receives for appropriate behavior i.e. commendations or citizenship award